citp/privacy-policy-historical/e/ex/exp/exploretalent.com.md

-> *The following text is extracted and transformed from the exploretalent.com privacy policy that was archived on 2005-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051216221939id_/http%3A//exploretalent.com/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the exploretalent.com privacy policy that was archived on 2006-05-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060515012042id_/http%3A//exploretalent.com/privacy_policy.php) for the most accurate reproduction.*

-# Explore Talent Privacy Policy Page - World's Biggest Talent Website
+# Privacy Policy Modeling Auditions & Casting ExploreTalent agents pageants search

 Explore Talent Privacy Policy